MosheT01/Speech-Therapy-For-Kids-With-Speech-impediments-Using-Speech-Recognition-Technologies/README.txt

 This The Project That Concluded My Degree In Software Engineering At Azirali.
-The App Aims To Be A Training
+The App Aims To Be A Theraputic Tool Where A Child Is Taugh How To Speak Clearly While Have Fun Through The Use Of Sound Analysis,Speech Recognition And Gamification.